 Who May Get A Library Card?

-A property owner, or an individual, whose primary residence is in the unincorporated areas of Pinellas County or one of the member cities is entitled to a free library card.
+A resident of the unincorporated areas of Pinellas County or one of the member cities is entitled to a free library card.

 What Are The Basic Rules?

 - One Cooperative card is good at all Cooperative libraries.

 - Be prepared to show your present card and one additional form of identification with your Pinellas County address on your first visit.

 - Cards issued for children under 14 require parent/guardian signature.

 - Cards issued to residents are valid for five years.

 - Cards issued to non-residents are valid for one year.

 - City cards with restrictions are issued by member libraries.

 How to Register: